Tibet: Wildlife

 Sus scrofa expanded from its origin in southeast Asia into the Plateau, acquiring and fixing adaptive alleles for the high-altitude environment.
 The forests of Tibet are home to black bears, red pandas, musk deer, barking deer, and squirrels.
 Monkeys such as rhesus macaques and langurs live in the warmer forest zones.
-Tibetan antelopes, gazelles, and kiangs gaze on the grasslands of the Tibetan plateau.
+Tibetan antelopes, gazelles, and kiangs graze on the grasslands of the Tibetan plateau.
+Wild yak inhabit alpine tundra in the northern and western regions of Tibet.
 There are more than 500 bird species in Tibet.
-Because of the high altitude and harsh climate, there are few insects in Tibet.
+Because of the high altitude and harsh climate, Tibet has few insects.

 Snow leopards are hunted for their fur and the eggs of black-necked cranes have been collected as a delicacy food.